keboola/connection-docs/components/extractors/communication/gmail/index.md

 {: .image-popup}
 ![Gmail - authorize account](/components/extractors/communication/gmail/gmail-1.png)

-Reading email messages is considered as a very sensitive thing by Google.
-This means that authorization may often be reject and app may show as blocked or not-verified.
-In such case, we recommend that you use Custom OAuth Credentials.
-Generally using the
+Reading email messages is considered very sensitive by Google.
+This means that authorization may often be rejected and the app may show as blocked or not-verified.
+In such a case, we recommend that you use Custom OAuth Credentials.
+Generally using
-Custom, OAuth credentials is the preferred authorization option, although it is more complicated.
+Custom OAuth credentials is the preferred authorization option, although it is more complicated.

 ### Custom OAuth Credentials

 1. Visit the [Google API Console](https://console.developers.google.com/).
-2. Select an existing project or create a new one, click **Enable APIs and Services**.
+2. Select an existing project or create a new one.
+Click **Enable APIs and Services**.

     {: .image-popup}
     ![Screenshot - Google API Console - Project](/components/extractors/communication/gmail/google_console_enable.png)

-3. Select the [**GMail API**](https://console.cloud.google.com/apis/library/gmail.googleapis.com) and **Enable** it.
+3. Select the [**Gmail API**](https://console.cloud.google.com/apis/library/gmail.googleapis.com) and **Enable** it.
 You should then see it in the list of enabled APIs.

     {: .image-popup}
     ![Screenshot - Google API Console - API list](/components/extractors/communication/gmail/google_console_apis.png)

-4. Select the **Credentials** section from the menu on the left, click the **Create credentials** button and select **OAuth client ID**.
+4. Select the **Credentials** section from the menu on the left, click the **Create Credentials** button, and select **OAuth client ID**.

     {: .image-popup}
     ![Screenshot - Google API Console - Create Credentials](/components/extractors/communication/gmail/google_console_credentials.png)